 All being said and done, I thought my plan was foolproof.
 I made 11 qualifying payments.

 Then deciding student loan forgiveness is not for me.

 What I failed to consider was the possibility of not enjoying where I worked.
 I spent the first year of my career in a toxic work environment.
 There were many people who were fun to work with, but it only takes one person to make your work life a living hell.

 I knew it was really bad when I stopped enjoying life outside of work.
-It worsened after work place bullying ensued even after I fractured my leg in car accident.
-After receiving both informal and formal advice, I decided to get a fresh start at my career.
+It worsened after workplace bullying ensued even after I fractured my leg in a car accident.
+After receiving both informal and formal advice, I decided to get a fresh start in my career.
 I began to look for other qualified employers defined by the Public service loan forgiveness (PSLF) program.

 There was no luck even after months of searching.
 I can admit I was picky with potential employers for fear that I would end up in another toxic environment.

 Things were not getting better at work.
 I decided to stop framing my employment opportunities around eligibility for student loan forgiveness and prioritized my health and happiness.
 Within a week, I gladly accepted an offer in the private sector.